aodn/utilities/pipeline/talend_test/README.md

 ## Create a new assertion

 Assertions are Ansible tasks stored in `roles/execute_tests/tasks/assert_<name>.yaml` files.
 Replace `<name>` with the name of the assertion.
-Assertions consist of a `set_fact` task, a preamble set of tasks as required and a `block` section.
+Assertions consist of a `set_fact` task, a preamble set of tasks as required, a `block` section and a section for setting facts to be used in reports.
 The `block` with it's associated `ignore_errors: yes` is required for all assertions.
+The report section is also required.
+This will insert an entry into the test report and optionally include additional details in the report.

 To use an assertion in a pipeline integration test specify it in the `assertions:` part of the `config.yaml` file providing the `<name>` used in the `roles/execute_tests/tasks/assert_<name>.yaml` file name and any values needed for the `set_fact`